Eastern Wood-Pewee Contopus virens

 Tropical Kingbird Tyrannus melancholicus

 There are two records of Tropical Kingbird in Duval County.
 The first was recorded at Spoonbill Pond across from the Big Talbot Island boat ramp off A1A on 26 May 1999 (Pranty, 1999).
-The second was found at Imeson Center on 23 November 2013 and was extremely well photographed.
-The Imeson bird was a one-day wonder.
+I found the second one at Imeson Center on 23 November 2013 and with Dave Foster, we managed to photograph and document the bird extremely well.
+The Imeson bird was a one-day wonder, despite a local self-proclaimed bird guide photographing a bird he reported as the Tropical…except what he took pictures of was clearly a Western Kingbird in the same location.

 Cassin’s Kingbird Tyrannus vociferans